touchHLE/touchHLE/README.md

 It would be desirable to eventually support Android.
 That is probably not too much work.

+Input methods:

+- For simulated touch input, there are two options:
+  - Mouse/trackpad input (tap/hold/drag by pressing the left mouse button)
-Since the current targets are desktop operating systems, touch input is simulated via mouse input or the right analog stick on a game controller (tap/hold by pressing the stick or shoulder button), and accelerometer input (rotation only) is simulated via the left analog stick on a game controller. **Real accelerometer support coming soon, but not in the first release.**
+  - Virtual cursor using the right analog stick on a game controller (tap/hold/drag by pressing the stick or the right shoulder button)
+- **For simulated accelerometer input (tilt controls), a game controller is currently required.** Real accelerometer support will come soon, but it's not in the first release.

 ## Development status